javascript-journal/javascript-journal/README.md

 [Contribute](https://github.com/javascript-journal/javascript-journal/issues/new)

 Suggest content for the JavaScript Journal.
-Typically there are three types of content we accept:
+Here are the types of content we accept:
 * Links
+* Videos
 * Tweetworthy Tips
 * Noteworthy Articles
 * Q & A - Do you have a question you'd like Eric Elliott (or one of our guest experts) to answer?
 This is the place.